11+ Brilliant Things To Do In Burlington VT For Zythophiles

 SWITCHBACK BREWING CO.

 Switchback Ale has a flavor profile close to a Red Amber American Pale Ale.
-For years, Switchback avoided making IPA’s as everyone else was doing it.
+For years, Switchback avoided making IPAs as everyone else was doing it.
 But in 2015, it launched Connector IPA, which became a favorite.
 The Connector’s draft pull is based on the World’s Highest Stack of Filing Cabinets (see below), just down the street.

 Highest Stack of Filing Cabinets, Burlington VT

 The “World’s Highest Stack of Filing Cabinets,” on Flynn Ave., is a statement about the bureaucratic bullheadedness that prevented a highway from being built.
-Each of 38 filing cabinets stands for another year that the Champlain Highway was promised and never came to pass.
+Each of the 38 filing cabinets stands for another year that the Champlain Highway was promised and never came to pass.
 A great Photo Op.

 Zero Gravity Craft Brewery, Burlington VT